Soo-Ja Kim

 • Soo-Ja Kim has been using this cloth since the middle of the 1980s.
 Although at the beginning, she emphasized more strongly the abstract, formal qualities, and thus the imagistic character, of the cloth, it already contained within it memories of its work on walls, and allusions to its own past and to its former owners.
 Subsequently, Kim developed a stronger interest in more performative and interactive processes, as in the installations where she used the fabrics for tablecloths in the museum cafe.
 Viewers were also actively involved in her installation for the Kwangju Biennial, where they could walk on and take home with them pieces of cloth spread out through a forest.
 The once private fabric thereby became a public Memento mori.
 At the same time, Kim sketches out an allegory of global migration, and, by thus reflecting back on her own cultural tradition, creates work of contemporary relevance.

-1. Kim Airung, Soo-Ja Kim: Solitary Performance with Old Cloth, in Echolot, or Nine Women on the Periphery, exhibition catalogue, Museum Fredericianum, 1998, p.
-6. 2.
-Ibid., p.
-7.
+[1] Kim Airung, Soo-Ja Kim: Solitary Performance with Old Cloth, exhibition catalogue Echolot, or Nine Women on the Periphery, Museum Fredericianum, 1998, p.
+6.